Single combat

-Single combat is a duel between two single warriors which takes place in the context of a battle between two armies.
+Single combat is a duel between two single combatants which takes place in the context of a battle between two armies.

 Instances of single combat are known from Classical Antiquity and the Middle Ages.
 The champions were often combatants who represented larger, spectator groups.
 Such representative contests and stories thereof are known worldwide.

 Typically, it takes place in the no-man's-land between the opposing armies, with other warriors watching and themselves refraining from fighting until one of the two single combatants has won.
 Often, it is champion warfare, with the two considered the champions of their respective sides.